nickjbrowning/qml-lightning/README.md

 # QML-Lightning - Do Not Share Publically!

 <img src="./images/qml_lightning.png" alt="drawing" width="400"/>

 GPU-Accelerated Kernel Methods and Representations for Quantum Machine Learning.

-### Kernel Methods
-Random Fourrier Features

-Structured Orthogonal Random Features via Fast Hadamard Transforms

-### Representations
-Elemental Gaussian-Type Orbital Atomic Density
+This package includes both the Random Fourrier Feature method (cite: TODO), as well as Structured Orthogonal Random Features (cite: TODO). it additionally contains a highly efficient 3-body representation thats designed specifically to work well on GPUs.

 # Requirements